Pachysandra axillaris: Range and distribution

 Native to China, including Fujian, Guangdong, Jiangxi, Shaanxi, Sichuan, and Yunnan provinces.
 Also occurs in Taiwan.

 Varieties

 Two varieties of these species are known to botanists: P. axillaris var. axillaris, and P. axillaris var. stylosa.

 Etymology

-Pachysandra is derived from the Ancient Greek word παχύς (pachýs, 'thick') and the New Latin -androus ('of or pertaining to stamens'), and means 'thick stamens'.
+Pachysandra is derived from the Ancient Greek word παχύς (pachýs, 'thick') and the Neo-Latin -androus ('of or pertaining to stamens'), and means 'thick stamens'.
 It was named in reference to its stout filaments.

 Axillaris is Latin, literally meaning 'in the armpit' but more figuratively meaning 'arising from leaf axils' or 'axillary'.